DorisAmoakohene/DorisAmoakohene.github.io/Software.md

 title: Software

 ---

-Free/open-source software
-My main contributions to free/open-source software are R packages in all statistical methods
+My primary contributions to free and open-source software are R packages focused on various statistical methods.

 ***Contributor to: "***